 Aaron is also a classically trained musician and composer since childhood having performed with symphonic, chamber, and theater ensembles throughout his life.
 Several of his productions have been released on labels in the US, UK, and Italy.
 Aaron has also composed for film including his Incidental Music for Charlie Chaplin’s Easy Street for Piano.

-(MFA, Queens College- CUNY, Poetry and Translation, 2016) is a PhD candidate in English at the University of Hawaiʻi at Mānoa, and poetry editor of the Hawai’i Review.
-Lynley has taught Composition and Creative Writing courses at Queens College - CUNY and the University of Hawaiʻi at Mānoa.
-Recent work appears in Drunken Boat and Apogee, and work is forthcoming in the Bowery Poetry Anthology.
-Lynley reviews poetry collections for Drunken Boat Online, and has reviewed books for Fjords Review.
+(MFA, Queens College—CUNY, Poetry and Translation, 2016) is a PhD candidate in English at the University of Hawaiʻi at Mānoa, a Graduate Assistant for Open Educational Resources (OER) in UHM Outreach College, and on the editorial board of Hawaiʻi Review.
+Lynley has taught Composition and Creative Writing courses at Queens College—CUNY and the University of Hawaiʻi at Mānoa.
+Recent work appears in Anomaly and Apogee, and work is forthcoming in the Bowery Poetry Anthology.
+L reviews poetry collections for Anomaly (formerly Drunken Boat), and has reviewed books for Fjords Review.
 They worked as a social media and newsletter editor for H_NGM_N, and served as first reader for the First CLMP Firecracker Awards and the Atlas Review Chapbook Series.